-The Astonishing Tribe founder Hampus Jakobsson exits RIM to build another startupAlex Wagner - Senior News Editor
+The Astonishing Tribe founder Hampus Jakobsson exits RIM to build another startupAlex Wagner - Deputy Managing Editor, News Desk

 The early 2013 debut of BlackBerry 10 is slowing inching closer, but it looks like one member of the team behind the new operating system won't be with RIM once it actually hits the market.
 It's been revealed that The Astonishing Tribe founder Hampus Jakobsson has decided to leave RIM.
 In response to a question about why he decided to part ways with the BlackBerry manufacturer, Jakobsson explained that he's "a startup-guy" and that he's gotten the urge to get another going.
 Meanwhile, the TAT team that's still at RIM has assured fans that Jakobsson has shared with them "everything he knows" and that things will continue on as normal.